 Amman is one of the most naturally and culturally diverse Arab capitals on this list.
 With an ancient history and dozens of architectural monuments from the past, Amman is the perfect spot to explore the historical heritage of the Mediterranean.

-See how Amman looks like from one of the top skyscrapers; visit the old Roman theaters, the old citadels, and temples; and don’t forget to explore all the museums.
-Amman is a fascinating city of the Middle East with one of the most peaceful people in the world.
+See what Amman looks like from one of the top skyscrapers; visit the old Roman theaters, the old citadels, and temples; and don’t forget to explore all the museums.
+Amman is a fascinating city in the Middle East with one of the most peaceful people in the world.